 The Z180 has an almost undocumented feature, called the E Clock.
 Yes, it is documented in datasheet that it exists, but there’s no real background that I can find as to why it exists, except that is for a Secondary Bus Interface.
 This pin and signal doesn’t exist on the Z80, for example.
 Anyway, since it has the same name as a signal on the MC6809, I thought it might be worth looking at it.
 It turns out that the E Clock provides a shortened version of the WR and RD cycles.
 Which is exactly what we need.

-One caveat however, when running at doubled PHI rates (i.e. 1:1 PHI – CLK) the shortening of the E Clock signal is not consistent.
-The minimum of 30ns between release of WR and CS is not always held.
-This means that we’ll need to keep the PHI at half CLK whilst using the APU.
-In practice this means that using the APU requires we cut the CPU clock by 50%, to ensure the trailing 30ns is not lost.
+One caveat however, when running at doubled PHI rates (i.e. 1:1 PHI – CLK) the shortening of the E Clock signal is not sufficient to drive the APU successfully.
+At 18.432MHz, the PHI/2 timing is 27ns.
+Therefore, the minimum of 30ns between release of WR and CS is not always held.
+This means that we’ll need to keep the PHI at half CLK whilst using writing data into the APU.
+In practice this means that using the APU requires we cut the CPU clock by 50% or PHI/2 being 57ns, to ensure the trailing 30ns is provided.

 The E Clock is not an inverted signal, so to generate the active low APU_WR signal we have to first invert it, then OR it with the WR signal.
 For the purposes of testing, I’ve got a little breadboard with a GAL on the side, but later I’ll build a new PCB and add in a SN74LVC1G97 little logic device to provide the APU_WR signal.